-Harry Styles' 'Fine Line' Album Cover Gives 'Charlie & The Chocolate Factory' Vibes
+Harry Styles Album Cover Is Giving Major 'Charlie & The Chocolate Factory' Vibes

 Stop whatever it is you're doing, because this is big, fam.
 Big.
 Harry Styles' 'Fine Line' album cover just dropped and it is giving off some major Charlie & The Chocolate Factory vibes.
 As in, Daddy, I want Harry's 'Fine Line' album, now!
 Harry Styles is looking a little like a fierce Oompa Loopa in flowy white pants on the cover and fans are digging it.
 He is legit such a mood, and Dec.
 13 seriously cannot get here fast enough.